Generic Name: fingolimod (fin GOE li mod)

 liver or kidney disease;

-FDA pregnancy category C. It is not known whether Gilenya will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+It is not known whether Gilenya will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.
 Use effective birth control while you are using this medication and for at least 2 months after your treatment ends.

 Fingolimod can pass into breast milk and may harm a nursing baby.
-You should not breast-feed while you are using Gilenya.
+You should not breast-feed while you are using fingolimod.

 How should I take Gilenya?